Scottish Rugby Union: Centenary celebrations

 The SRU celebrated its centenary in 1973 with a number of events.
 Among these was the 1973 International Seven-A-Side Tournament, the first sevens tournament to have national representative sides.
 The programme for that event also sported the new coat of arms of the SRU that was granted by the Lord Lyon King of Arms on 28 February 1973, for the centenary season.
-The coat of arms is still in use today, but in the main the SRU use the commercial thistle logo on jerseys and stationary.
+The coat of arms is still in use today, but in the main the SRU use the commercial thistle logo on jerseys and stationery.
 The coat of arms has the motto "Non Sine Gloria", meaning "Not Without Glory".

 Domestic Rugby

 The SRU oversees the national league system, known as the Scottish League Championship, and consisting of: